Keep Up With McLean!

-Under McLean’s leadership model that evolved from its strategic plan, the hospital created the Division of Psychotic Disorders, led by Dost Öngür, MD, PhD, and the Substance Use Disorders Division, led by Roger Weiss, MD, in 2009.
+Under McLean’s leadership model that evolved from its strategic plan, the hospital created the Center of Excellence in Psychotic Disorders, led by Dost Öngür, MD, PhD, and the Center of Excellence in Alcohol, Drugs, and Addiction, led by Roger Weiss, MD, in 2009.
 These divisions and others to come are aimed at focusing the hospital’s clinicians, researchers, and educators around specific illness areas, encouraging collaborations within and across disciplines, and increasing evidence-based treatment practices.
 Since their inception, the psychotic disorders and addictions divisions each have enjoyed a steady stream of integrative activities.

 Öngür, recipient of Harvard Medical School’s 2009-2010 Young Mentor Award, is harnessing efforts around three areas: raising awareness of and monitoring metabolic syndrome, a serious medical condition associated with antipsychotic medications; quantifying practice patterns, principally around patient medication use, to glean information for quality improvement initiatives; and developing a database of McLean patients who are interested in and appropriate for clinical studies designed to further research in psychotic disorders.